pangpang20/gaussdb-python/docs/basic/pgtypes.rst

 Hstore adaptation
 -----------------

-The |hstore|_ data type is a key-value store embedded in PostgreSQL.
+The |hstore|_ data type is a key-value store embedded in GaussDB.
 It supports GiST or GIN indexes allowing search by keys or key/value pairs as well as regular BTree indexes for equality, uniqueness etc.